neos/doctools/Documentation/TheDefinitiveGuide/PartIII/Internationalization.rst

 Fluid Viewhelper
 ----------------

-The ``ResourceViewHelper`` will by default use locale-specific versions of any Resources_ you ask for.
+The ``ResourceViewHelper`` will by default use locale-specific versions of any resources you ask for.
 If you want to avoid that you can disable that:

 .. code-block:: xml